iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

           return true;
       },
       // Can be a function or boolean.
 If `false`, edge reconnection won't be active.
 If `true`, connects edge to its new source/target as usual.
-      // If a function is given, the function will be called with parameters: newSource.id(), newTarget.id(), edge.data()
+      // If a function is given, the function will be called with parameters: newSource.id(), newTarget.id(), edge.data(), location
       handleReconnectEdge: true,
       // Can be `false` or `true`.
 If `false`, it won't interact with anchors (control and bend points).
 If `false`, it won't show any context menu items as well.
       handleAnchors: true,